 As per the revenue records, since 1916 this village was named Dalwan, because the low lying areas were under water for a long time giving it a shape of a lake.

-This village comprises of three areas: Hardu, Dalwan and Futlipora.
-Out of the total 505 households, 217 fall under below poverty line category.
+This village comprises three areas: Hardu, Dalwan and Futlipora.
+Out of the total 505 households, 217 falls under the below poverty line category.

-Shameem Ahmad, the revenue officer of this village, draws an imaginary circular pattern on his table to give idea of its geography.
-“You will be surprised to know some of our areas fall under Chrar-e-sharief and some are under Pulwama district,” said Shameem.
+Shameem Ahmad, the revenue officer of this village, draws an imaginary circular pattern on his table to give an idea of its geography.
+“You will be surprised to know some of our areas fall under Chrar-e-Sharief and some are under Pulwama district,” said Shameem.

 It is the same area where Yousuf Teing, writer and poet, claims the Buddhist Kundalwan is.
 “You see Kundal (earthen pot used in kangri and wan (forest) are both Kashmiri words.
 I am saying it with authority that Kundalwan is here in Kashmir and it exists in Southern Kashmir from Shopian to Dalwan area and this forest is in circular shape.”

 Giving the leads from the route Nag Arjun, the person behind Kashmir’s own love story of ‘Heemal-Nag Arjun’, who was a member of that Buddhist conference, Teing draws the route used by Buddhists in Kashmir from Kokernag, Bijbehara, Tral, Shopian, and Dalwan.
 He also claims that Kashmir’s own love story is much older than Arabian love story of Shireen-Farhat.